 The hike to the top is quite steep, but it doesn’t take long to get there.
 And once you’re there, you’ll be faced with another amazing view of the city and the Danube.
 The castle dates back to the 13th century but was rebuilt over the centuries in different styles and recently fully renovated.
 Skip the Castle Museum and visit the inner courtyard and the beautiful formal garden at no cost.

 Bratislava Flagship Restaurant is a traditionally decorated beer hall set in a monastery building that used to be a cinema before it was converted into a restaurant.
 Another great restaurant in the same area with a warm setting and traditional decor is the 1.
 Slovak Pub.
 Both restaurants offer must-try national dishes such as dumplings with sheep cheese, the famous garlic soup in bread, goulash soup, spare ribs with pickles and horseradish, and roast pork with dumplings and cabbage.

 If you’re still into clubbing after all this food, we have some great news for you – Bratislava offers great nightlife spots for all tastes.
 Nu Spirit is a centrally located club on two floors where you can enjoy house and techno clubbing on the lower level or some live music venues on the upper floor.
 For even more choice, check out the YMCA building, the culture hub with a concert hall, two clubs, three bars and an outside terrace.
 It’s the locals‘ favorite spot and the best place to end your one day in Bratislava.

 LOFT Premium & Wilson Palace

 LOFT Premium & Wilson Palace is a beautiful hotel located in the very city center and includes suites in the historical building known as Wilson Palace.
 It features spacious and very well equipped rooms with things like minibars, coffee machines, bathrobes, slippers etc. You can get a great breakfast here to start your day off, and the front desk is open 24 hours a day.
-They will even arrange a massage for you for extra charge!
+They will even arrange a massage for you for an extra charge!

 Elisabeth Old Town